ceh-2000/ABM/insight1.md

 - Neural Network: Algorithms to find relationships in data similar to how the human brain digests data.
 - Convolution Neural Network (CNN): deep learning models used for image detection and classification; belong to the field of computer vision.
 - Keras: Python neural-network library.
 - Pre-trained model: A neural network model that was already trained (and accurate) for a problem similar to the one we want to solve.
+A complete list of Keras pre-trained models can be found [here](https://keras.io/api/applications/).
+Here is an excerpt of examples:
+  - ResNet50
+  - VGG16
+  - MobileNet
 - Transfer Learning: Using pretrained models to classify images faster and better.

 ## Purpose